Table of Contents

 Medicinal cannabis was developed initially for those suffering from awful conditions, such as cancer or epilepsy.
 Many of these people who deserve cannabis the most are also immunocompromised.
 The slightest exposure to a pathogen spells disaster in such cases.
 Being able to ensure that the majority of samples sold on the regulated market deserve to pass their tests is providing a needed medicine.
 Additionally, ensuring quality throughout the processing of that cannabis is creating superior medicine for a struggling population.

-While profit is certainly a motivating principle for any innovation, radio frequency technology is not only profitable but necessary.
+While profit is certainly a motivating principle for any innovation, radio frequency treatment is not only profitable but necessary.
 The adoption of it throughout the industry is more of an inevitability than an option.
-With an origin in food processing, there's little to do to avoid such innovations as the Apex from pouring over into the cannabis world.
+With an origin in food processing, there’s little to do to avoid such innovations as the Apex from pouring over into the cannabis world.
 Due to being an agricultural industry, cannabis will always be downstream from techniques used in agricultural processing.
 The same is true with cannabis being downstream from the pharmacological world, which also requires uniform sterility.
 Radiofrequency treatment promotes both the preservation of quality and sterility.